 Cash and Cash Equivalents - Cash includes deposit accounts and investments purchased with an original maturity of three months or less.
-There were no cash equivalents as of December 31, 2023.
+As of December 31, 2024, cash and cash equivalents equaled \$7,630,075.

 Restricted Cash - Restricted cash is comprised of patient trust funds.